Third-Floor-CSIS/cs4337-Big-Data-Group/deliverables/final/Final.md

 #### Profile Microservice
 Allows users to customize their user profile.
 The user profile consists of their displayed username, profile picture, bio alongside with follower and followee count.

+#### Posts Microservice
+Posts microservice allows for adding new posts, retrieving posts, liking and unliking posts.

 #### Kafka Cluster
 ![kafkaDiagram.png](kafkaDiagram.png)